Dr. Jeanne

 Historical Methodology (pre-printing press) Greek Battle Experience (senior seminar)

-Ethnicity, Gender & Sexuality in Ancient Greece (grad seminar) Argead Macedonia (grad seminar) Neo-Assyria, Neo-Babylon & Achaemenid Persa (grad seminar)
+Race, Gender & Sex in Ancient Greece (grad seminar) Argead Macedonia (grad seminar) Neo-Assyria, Neo-Babylon & Achaemenid Persia (grad seminar)

 Lecturer, The Pennsylvania State University - fall 1995 to summer 2000